BeanstalkFarms/Basin-Docs/guides/deploy-a-well/deploy-well.md

 ### 3. Choose a salt for deterministic address generation.
 The `salt` is an additional parameter thats used to calculate the address of the deployed well.
 This allows it to be deployed on different EVM chains and have the same deterministic address, as long it uses the same salt.
 It also allows for the creation of vanity addresses by mining for a salt value that gives the wanted address.
 The salt is optional and can be any 32 byte value.
-It is recommended to use a random value for the salt to know where the new Well will be deployed beforehand.
+It is recommended to use a random value for the salt to know the exact address of new Well before deploying it.

-### 4. Call the boreWell function on the Aquifer contract with the encoded data as the parameter.
+### 4. Call the boreWell function on the Aquifer contract with the encoded data as parameters.

 You are now ready to call the ```boreWell``` function on the Aquifer contract with the encoded data as the parameter!
 The call would look something like this in JavaScript: